 For a rebated and plugged finish the labour does mount up rapidly as this is a slow process, this is for real wood lovers that appreciate the craftsmanship involved with this style of work.

 Hidden fixing systems can cost from £280 and also Exterpark at a similar cost (£280 plus).
 Decks can cost an unimaginable amount for fine teak or if a thicker decking board is used.
 For a 35mm thickness commercial deck constructed from Ipe the cost would be in the hundreds per sq m.

 In Short, please don’t just ask for a quotation unless you have had a clear guide, for an Ipe deck, fully installed with fascia boards, a couple of steps, trim pieces, sanded and oiled correctly expect the cost to be in the region of £300 plus vat or for 50 sq m £15,000 plus vat (approx’)

 Remember there is no such thing as a cheap hardwood deck.

-If the designer or client were to specify a hand selected timber with a particular cut to the timber,e.g. Quarter cut; similarly if the colour of the timber were to be homogeneous within a colour range then the cost would again be very high.
-This selection process is rare for the majority of timber decking and unless money be no object take the timber as it comes and accept timber for what it is.
+If the designer or client were to specify a hand-selected timber with a particular cut to the timber,e.g. Quarter cut; similarly if the colour of the timber were to be homogeneous within a colour range then the cost would again be very high.
+This selection process is rare for the majority of timber decking and unless money is no object take the timber as it comes and accept timber for what it is.

 I am not going to comment on which composite decking manufacturer is best, simply to advise on cost and what’s out there.